lastcoolnameleft/azure-node-docker-paas/extras/advanced.md

 az acr create --admin-enabled --sku Basic --verbose -l westeurope -n demoregfoo123 -g MyResGroup
 ```

-### VSTS Release defintion
+### VSTS release defintion - Infrastructure as Code

 Rather than use static pre-deployed resources, we'll deploy the Azure resources at the release stage across multiple environments.
 Using the following [ARM template](https://github.com/benc-uk/azure-arm/tree/master/paas-web/webapp-linux-custom) which is hosted in a separate Github repo.
 The release definition is likely too laborious to create manually, esp. in a demo scenario so import the definition from the JSON file found in the [extras folder](extras/)

 Once imported:
 - Modify the 'Variables' section and enter your ACR information; registry name, username & password.
-  - Make sure the sitename variable will be a globally unique name, the default prefixes the site with the environment name e.g. Dev/Test/Staging
+  - Make sure the sitename variable will be a globally unique name, the default includes a prefix of environment name e.g. Dev/Test/Staging so that each environment has a unique name and URL
-- In Environments - Click on 'Run on agent' and select 'Hosted'
+- In each environment - Click on **'Run on agent'** and select *"Hosted"*
-- Select an Azure subscription in the dropdown for any of the Azure tasks, clicking Authorize if necessary.
+- Select an Azure subscription in the dropdown for any of the Azure tasks, clicking **'Authorize'** if necessary.
 You'll need to set this in both tasks across the 3 environments (so six times)
+- For CD to work, click **'Artifacts'** and chose your build as a source, then go into **'Triggers'** and enable **'Continuous Deployment'**